crisecheverria/Cristian-Echeverria/README.md

 This is my personal space on the web, also can find me on social networks.
 I will share with the world my experiences, thoughts, plans and personal or professional projects, yayyyy ;)

 I'm a software developer, living at San Pedro Sula, Honduras working Remotely for [AcklenAvenue](https://acklenavenue.com/).
-I mostly work with JavaScript (AngularJs, Angular, NodeJs) and for Fullstack I use Ruby on Rails.
-I have a Master degree in Project Managemente and a Bachellor Degree in Computer Science.
+I mostly work with JavaScript (ReactJs, AngularJs, NodeJs) and a few Fullstack projects with Ruby on Rails.
+I have a Master degree in Project Management and a Bachellor Degree in Computer Science.

-When I'm not working I'm studiying more about JavaScript, Rails, ReactJs, ReactNative.
+When I'm not working I'm studiying more about JavaScript, ReactJs, ReactNative & Nodejs.

 ### Portfolio